ashelkovnykov/linux/docs/managingUsers.md

 ### Remove `cron` Jobs

 If a malicious user knows that he is about to be removed, he may schedule malicious jobs in advance.
-Alternatively, he may schedule them every week and disable them the day before if he hasn't been caught yet, as a sort of dead-hand.
+Alternatively, he may schedule them every week and disable them the day before if he hasn't been caught yet, as a "dead man's hand".
 Scheduled `cron` jobs live in `/var/spool/cron/crontabs/[username]`: if this directory is non-empty, then the user has `cron` jobs scheduled.
 They can be removed with the `crontab` command: